HenriquesLab/napari-NanoPyx/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Please read our [Contribution Guidelines](https://github.com/HenriquesLab/NanoPyx/blob/main/CONTRIBUTING.md) to know how to proceed.

 ## License